The Road to Hana

 The solitude never bothered me much.
-I spent a few years working seasonally and wandering between the gaps of my resume as a solo hitchhiker and train hopper.
+I spent a few years working seasonally and wandering between the gaps of my resume as a solo hitchhiker.
 This felt different though.
-The love hit me like a mist as I left the airport for yonder, the Road to Hana in Maui, which Kelly and I did not have the time to fully explore.
+The love hit me like a mist as I left the airport for yonder, the Road to Hana, which Kelly and I did not have the time to fully explore.

 As I stomped down the road the splashes of puddles beneath my decrepit boots seeped between my toes, wrinkling them into knub-like prunes.
 My scowl followed as I marched towards the bus stop.
 The night prior I drifted off on an airport bench for a brief period of sleep, nothing adequately comfortable or refreshing.
 So I used all my energy to keep from falling asleep as to not miss the bus.

 Normally, I preferred hitchhiking, but for 2 bucks I just wanted out of the constant drizzle of sorrow, weeping away from the dismal clouds.
-It was rainy season in Hawaii and somehow after leaving Kauai I found myself in an even wetter jungle fever, Maui’s Den, as I soon called it, especially near the Road to Hana.
+It was rainy season in Hawaii and somehow after leaving Kauai I found myself in an even wetter jungle fever, Maui’s Den, as I soon called it.

 The bus chugged along as my eyelids drooped forming deep craggy creases.
 When I came to, I realized the bus made its last stop at the mall in Kahului.
 Far from anywhere I wanted to start my trek for the Road to Hana.
 What the hell I thought…I missed my stop.